-Anubhuti is formed and self-led by women, who have dealt with caste, class, gender, language and ethnicity based discriminations.
+Anubhuti is formed and self-led by women, who have dealt with caste, class, gender, language and ethnicity based discrimination.
 We have come together to ensure that these experiences are used positively for change.

-Amrita De, Administration & Fundraising: Since last 12 years, she has worked with adolescents and youth such as in Malwani (Asia’s second largest slum), semi-rural villages in Thane District and in shelter-homes.
+Since last 12 years, Amrita has worked with adolescents and youth such as in Malwani (Asia’s second largest slum), semi-rural villages in Thane District and in shelter-homes.
 She has a Masters in Social Work from TISS Mumbai, and has published booklets on girls’ experiences of menstruation, girl activists in history and on Understanding Gender.
 She was selected as a Youth Scholar to the Women Deliver 2016 Conference.
 In the team, she takes care of administration and fundraising.